Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 Math Wallet and Gluon are close to our solution

-We think that we could bring a better user experience, security and performance, thanks to a highly scalable layer 2 based on substraTEE:
+We think that we could bring a better user experience, security and performance, thanks to a highly scalable layer 2 based on SubstraTEE:

 - Math Wallet is based on MPC that requires heavier computation resources.
-They also envision smartcards with screen for users.
+They also envision smartcards with a screen for their users.
 It's comparable to our level of security, but more expensive, cumbersome to use, less flexible and more complex to deploy than our solution.

 - Gluon QR code based transaction confirmation that requires 2 screens is more cumbersome for the user.
-Moreover, this scheme is already exposed to banking trojan with overlay capabilities*.
+Moreover, this scheme is already exposed to banking trojans with overlay capabilities*.
 Although their TPM based approach could be complementary down the road to TEE, to mitigate potential future flaws on Intel SGX.
-> *see: An attack high level description on solutions that use QR code for transaction confirmation [Are cryptocurrency wallets more at risk than ever](https://medium.com/@jlleleu/are-cryptocurrency-wallets-more-at-risk-than-ever-cf1ce9725de7)
+> *see: A high level attack  description on solutions that use QR code for transaction confirmations [Are cryptocurrency wallets more at risk than ever](https://medium.com/@jlleleu/are-cryptocurrency-wallets-more-at-risk-than-ever-cf1ce9725de7)